MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    |3    |Operator         |
    |4    |Value         |

-Note that one of the segmentation strengths of Customer Insights is the rich variety of operators it supports.
+Note that one of the segmentation strengths of Customer Insights is the variety of operators it supports.

 4. Add entities that are related to that entity until getting to the Customer Profile entity.
 That can be done using the **ADD** operator.
 If not already done, we can define the required relationships between our entities using the **Relationships** page (see the “Relationships” section for more information).
 For these additional entities, we should choose the *All Records* attribute.